sifophp/compost/README.md

  - Many :)
  - Unexpected behavior and error control
+ - You cannot deploy if you haven't cloned the project for the first time.
  - Cleanup old releases from the releases directory (free space)
  - Multiple machine deploy has to be done using other tools.